How to calm your pet in a storm

 • toys designed for mental stimulation, like lick mats or pet puzzles

-You could run out and grab anything you’re missing – but it’s best not to leave your pet alone in a storm.
-They could become far more distressed.
+You could run out and grab anything you’re missing – but it’s best not to leave your pet alone in a storm - they could become far more distressed.

 5. Keep them distracted

 With cats, it’s also important to find toys that keep them occupied and stimulated.
+Treats are also a good call - there are even treats designed to calm them down a little.

 It may be a good idea to buy them a new toy specifically for storm season and only use it during storms, as they’ll likely stay interested in it longer as it’s new and exciting.